M. G. Ramachandran: Differences with Karunanidhi and birth of AIADMK

 Later in the same year, when the DMK government led by Karunanithi wanted to repel the law that was in effect in Tamil Nadu, Ramachandran launched a staunch opposition to it.
 In 1972, Ramachandran accused that corruption had grown in the DMK after the demise of Annadurai, and demanded the ministers to publicly declare their assets.
 As a consequence, Ramachandran was expelled from the party temporarily on 10 October 1972, and permanently four days later.
 On 17 October 1972, Ramachandran became the leader and general secretary of All India Anna Dravida Munnetra Kazhagam (AIADMK), established by Anakaputhur Ramalingam.
-He continued to act in films such as Netru Indru Naalai (1974), Idhayakkani (1975), Indru Pol Endrum Vaazhga (1977), and used cinema as a medium to spread his political messages.
+He continued to act in films and used cinema as a medium to spread his political messages.
+He submitted a Memorandum to the President of India on 4th November 1972 requesting a appointment of commission to look into various allegations (that he had made in the annexure to the memorandum) against Karunanidhi, cabinet of Ministers and DMK district secretaries.